hazycora/hazy.sh/src/routes/blog/webfishings-silly-filter/+page.md

 <div style="font-size: 1.25rem">

 **Before I continue:** The profanity list is very clearly sourced from some online list.
-I don't think the developers of Webfishing made this list themselves or thoroughly checked it.
+I don't think the developer of Webfishing made this list themselves or thoroughly checked it.
 These quirks are certainly a mistake.
 Do not interpret any of this as malice or bias.

 </div>